COR1999/covid_case/readme.md

 2. Committed files to the staging area using bash terminal commands: git status; git add (specify directory); git commit -m"add message"
 3. Pushed files to the working environment using git push, which then updates the repository.
 4. Published site from master branch using settings tab in the main page of the repository, select source as master branch, then save
+5. git push -u origin master

-5. The repository can be cloned by clicking Clone or Download on the main page of the repository
+6. The repository can be cloned by clicking Clone or Download on the main page of the repository
-6. In the Clone with HTTPs section, click the clipboard icon to copy the clone URL for the repository
+7. In the Clone with HTTPs section, click the clipboard icon to copy the clone URL for the repository
-7. Open Git Bash Terminal
+8. Open Git Bash Terminal
-8. Type git clone, and then paste the URL, Press Enter.
+9. Type git clone, and then paste the URL, Press Enter.
 A local clone will be created.
-9.
+10. git push -u origin master

 #### Environment variables:
 1. create a file named env.py in root of your project. use this file to define you environment variables